As Hurricane Irma approaches Florida with an uncertain path, residents are doing their best to prepare for the storm.

 If you are evacuating your home, consider putting small valuable and/ or important items in a plastic bag or bin and placing it in your dishwasher.
 This will keep it dry and in an nontraditional location in your home.

 For future hurricanes, prepare well before a danger is forecast.
 At the start of hurricane season, which is June 1-November 30, take stock of your emergency kit.
+Have a bug-out bag packed and ready.
 Buy bottled water and supplies like batteries, non-perishable food items and a NOAA weather radio.
 These types of supplies are in high demand right now in Florida, and stress is high to find the items before the storm hits.

 Firm administrator Kristin Wolfrum has an interest in researching and sharing information pertaining to safety and public awareness.
 A former newspaper journalist, she enjoys writing blog posts for the Luhrsen Goldberg site and hopes that information in them helps educate (and, at times, entertain) others.
 Her role at the firm includes administrative and marketing aspects, and she’s a member of the Sarasota Manatee Chapter of the Association of Legal Administrators.
 She is grateful to work with a team of experienced, dedicated professionals committed to the firm’s clients.